dreamking60/d3-start-to-finish-leanpub/manuscript/16 The build so far.md

 # The build so far

 This chapter gives an overview of the Energy Explorer build so far.

-You can follow along by opening `step6-complete`.

 The directory structure of `step6-complete` is:

 ```text
 step6-complete